We Spent 100+ Hours Reviewing Dozens of Air Mattresses. Here are the Best.

 Fox doesn’t mind letting shoppers know they’ve got the Top Rated Air Bed with a “94% recommended” rate.
 Much of that satisfaction comes from the quality of comfort reported.
 Designed to allow air to flow throughout their entire surface, these airbeds also feature stable edges that don’t cave in easily.
-They’re constructed using much thicker vinyl than average and have strong seams allowing for greater weights (up to 750 lbs for the queen size).
+They’re constructed using much thicker vinyl than average and have strong seams allowing for greater weights (up to 750 lbs for the queen-size).
 The Plush High Rise also has a built-in pump, which should be expected in this price range.

-This popular Soarz model is protected by a 3-year warranty, and boasts one of the highest customer satisfaction ratings of any air mattress we’ve reviewed.
+This popular Soarz model is protected by a 3-year warranty and boasts one of the highest customer satisfaction ratings of any air mattress we’ve reviewed.
 The compact design makes it ideal for apartments and condominiums where compact space can constrain hosting guests overnight.

 Air mattresses are hardly a new invention.
 In fact, one of the earliest mentions of the concept was in Konrad Kyeser’s 1405 treatise on military warfare.
 For an army on the move, an inflatable bed makes a lot of practical sense!
-But as we’ve seen, today’s air mattresses have evolved into products which can not only be used for camping excursions, but also for valued house guests and even to substitute traditional mattresses as one’s permanent bed.
+But as we’ve seen, today’s air mattresses have evolved into products that can not only be used for camping excursions but also for valued house guests and even to substitute traditional mattresses as one’s permanent bed.
 The only trick is doing your homework and deciding what’s right for you.